 Bonus shortcut: Open Chrome task manager with Shift+Esc

 Many people don’t even know that there is a task manager in the Chrome browser.
 Chrome is infamous for eating up your system’s RAM.
 And when you have plenty of tabs opened, finding the culprit is not easy.

-With Chrome task manager, you can see all the open tabs and their system utilization stats.
-You can also see various hidden processes such as Chrome extensions and other services.
+You can see all the open tabs and their system utilization stats with Chrome task manager.
+You can also see hidden processes such as Chrome extensions and other services.